Driving Reward And Recognition In The Workplace

 Tailor-made reward program

-People are different and therefore their values of different rewards are different.
-Many organisations use standard rewards to appreciate employees, however with more emphasis on tailored experiences for clients, why should you not treat your employees the same?
+People are different; therefore, their values of other rewards differ.
+Many organisations use standard rewards to appreciate employees; however, with more emphasis on tailored experiences for clients, why should you not treat your employees the same?

 Monetary Incentives